martijnvogten/pojoquery/README.md

 ```

 Note that PojoQuery uses the POJO _fieldnames_ `comments` and `author` to guess the names of the linkfield `author_id`,
-and to construct the table alias `comments.author` and field alias `comments.author.id` (you can override
+and to construct the table alias `comments.author` and field alias `comments.author.id` (you can also specify your own
-this behaviour using annotations).
+using annotations).

 ### No lazy loading: no complexity...